imarichburg/Election_Analysis/README.md

 ## Overview of Election Audit:
  * Election Audit of a local Colorado Congressional Election.
 We were provided with a CSV file of Election data.
-We used Python to automate reading the CSV file and performing an analysis on the election data.
+We used Python to automate reading the CSV file, performing an analysis on the election data, and writing results to a text file.

 ## Election-Audit Results: